oscal-compass/compliance-trestle/README.md

 The Linux Foundation® (TLF) has registered trademarks and uses trademarks.
 For a list of TLF trademarks, see [Trademark Usage](https://www.linuxfoundation.org/legal/trademark-usage)".

-*OSCAL Compass was originally contributed by IBM and Red Hat.*
+*Trestle was originally created by IBM and Red Hat.*